 These heaters are available in both electric and gas-fired models.
 They can be installed to supply the entire home in many cases, but larger homes may require a second one.

 They have long been popular in Europe but are increasingly available in North America.
 In fact, in some communities the building codes have yet to address them.
-Because of this, its important to use a reliable contractor for installation.
+Because of this, it’s important to use a reliable contractor for installation.

 These are just five things you can do to make permanent changes that will lower your energy bills every month for a one time price.
 To be sure, you will be spending money up front but check the latest legislation; in many cases making energy efficiency changes to your home will buy you a income tax credit.